graphaware/neo4j-to-elasticsearch/README.md

 it could well be quite large.
 Therefore, in order to trigger (re-)indexing, i.e. sending every node that should be indexed to Elasticsearch upon Neo4j restart, you have to manually intervene.

-The way you intervene is set the com.graphaware.module.ES.reindexUntil to a number slightly higher than a Java call to `System.currentTimeInMillis()` would return when the module is starting.
+The way you intervene is set the com.graphaware.module.ES.initializeUntil to a number slightly higher than a Java call to `System.currentTimeInMillis()` would return when the module is starting.
 This way, the database will be (re-)indexed once, not with every following restart.
-In other words, re-indexing will happen iff `System.currentTimeInMillis() < com.graphaware.module.ES.reindexUntil`.
+In other words, re-indexing will happen iff `System.currentTimeInMillis() < com.graphaware.module.ES.initializeUntil`.
 If you're not sure what all of this means or don't know how to find the right number to set this value to, you're probably best off leaving it alone or getting in touch for some (paid) support.